 Harold Thimbleby is professor of computer science at Swansea University, Wales.
 His passion is designing dependable computer systems to accommodate human error.
 See CHI+MED: Multidisciplinary Computer-Human Interaction research for the design and safe use of interactive medical devices for a really exciting major project he’s on.

-Harold has been a Royal Society Wolfson Research Merit award holder and a Royal Society Leverhulme Trust Senior Research Fellow.
+Harold was elected to Honorary Fellowship of the Royal College of Physicians in 2013, and to Fellowship of the Royal College of Physicians, Edinburgh, in 2012.
+See this link for some of his recent work in healthcare IT.
+He has been a Royal Society Wolfson Research Merit award holder and a Royal Society Leverhulme Trust Senior Research Fellow.
 He is Emeritus Gresham Professor of Geometry.

 Harold has over 500 publications and wrote the book Press On, which won the American Publishers’ Association best book award in computer science.